Rays vs. Brewers Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will hand the ball to Shane McClanahan (7-0) for his 10th start of the season.
+- The Rays will send Zach Eflin (5-1) to the mound for his eighth start this season.

-- He has started nine games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.
+- In seven starts this season, he's earned a quality start in two of them.

-- McClanahan has eight starts of five or more innings this season in nine chances.
-He averages 5.6 innings per outing.
+- Eflin will look to finish five or more innings for the eighth start in a row.

 |Opponent